DoofDilla/dillapoe2stat/README.md

 - Values shown in: Chaos Orbs, Exalted Orbs, Divine Orbs
 - Smart caching for fast lookups

+**💡 Important:** Inventory is fetched from the PoE API.
+For accurate tracking:
+- **Zone changes refresh inventory** - Enter/exit hideout, town, or waystone to update
+- Press `F5` after zoning to verify your current inventory value

+### Waystone Pre-Analysis

+Press `Ctrl+F2` to analyze a waystone before running it:
+- **⚠️ Requirement:** Waystone must be in **top-left inventory slot (position 0,0)**
+- Shows: Tier, prefix count, suffix count, Delirious %
+- Results are cached for the next `F2` snapshot
+- Great for deciding if a waystone is worth running!

+**Two Workflows:**

+**Method 1: Well of Souls Detour (Automatic)**
+1. Complete your map
+2. Return to hideout → `F3` triggers automatically
+3. Go to **Well of Souls** (configured as waystone hub)
+4. Waystone analysis triggers automatically when you enter
+5. Return to hideout and start next map with `F2`

+**Method 2: Manual Analysis (Faster)**
+1. **Before leaving your current map**, place next waystone in slot 0,0
+2. Complete the map and return to hideout
+3. Press `Ctrl+F2` manually to analyze the waystone
+4. Start next map with `F2` (analysis is already cached)
+5. ✅ No detour needed!

+💡 **Pro Tip:** Method 2 saves time by skipping the Well of Souls visit, but requires you to prepare your next waystone before finishing the current map.

 ### Session Analytics
 - **Efficiency tiers** - Color-coded performance metrics
 - **Divine Orb patterns** - Track when and where they drop